algorandfoundation/puya-ts/docs/_md/documents/documents/Program-Structure.md

 # Logic Signatures

-Logic signatures or smart signatures as they are sometimes referred to are single program constructs which can be used to sign transactions.
+Logic signatures, or smart signatures as they are sometimes referred to, are single program constructs that can be used to sign transactions.
 If the logic defined in the program runs without error, the signature is considered valid - if the program crashes, or returns `0` or `false`, the signature is not valid and the transaction will be rejected.
-It is possible to delegate signature privileges for any standard account to a logic signature program such that any transaction signed with the logic signature program will pass on behalf of the delegating account provided the program logic succeeds.
+It is possible to delegate signature privileges for any standard account to a logic signature program such that any transaction signed with the logic signature program will pass on behalf of the delegating account, provided the program logic succeeds.
 This is obviously a dangerous proposition and such a logic signature program should be meticulously designed to avoid abuse.
 You can read more about logic signatures on Algorand [here](https://dev.algorand.co/concepts/smart-contracts/logic-sigs/).

-Logic signature programs are stateless, and support a different subset of [op codes](https://dev.algorand.co/reference/algorand-teal/opcodes/) to smart contracts.
-The LogicSig class should only ever have a `program` method, complex signatures can make use of [free subroutines](#free-subroutines) to break up logic into smaller chunks.
+Logic signature programs are stateless, and support a different subset of [op codes](https://dev.algorand.co/reference/algorand-teal/opcodes/) than smart contracts.
+The LogicSig class should only ever have a `program` method.
+Complex signatures can make use of [free subroutines](#free-subroutines) to break up logic into smaller chunks.

 ```ts
 import { assert, LogicSig, Txn, Uint64 } from '@algorandfoundation/algorand-typescript'